Benedict Wong

 We were working on 'The Martian' together and having lunch, and he told me he was going to be doing this thing called 'Doctor Strange.'
 I looked it up on the internet and saw a photo of Strange with Wong peeping out on the side, and my jaw dropped.
 I joked about having a petition called 'Wong for Wong.'
 One day, I got this mysterious email asking me to audition.

-Coincidentally, Doctor Strange's sidekick, a sorcerer and master of mystical arts, was named Wong, which translates from Chinese as "king".
+As fate would have it, Doctor Strange's sidekick – a sorcerer and master of mystical arts – was named Wong, which translates from Chinese as "king".

 Benedict Wong Manifested His Role in Doctor Strange in the Multiverse of Madness